 In the latter half of the 1960’s Catholics in Northern Ireland were coming under increased discrimination in terms of electoral politics and housing.
 Despite the fact that Irish Catholics in Northern Ireland were the majority, Northern Ireland was under the control of the Unionist’s, who supported British rule.
 The Northern Ireland Civil RIghts Association was formed to respond to theses issues of discrimination.
 Despite the fact that the NICRA was an organization dedicated to finding non-violent solutions to theses problem the group was met with violence by Protestant loyalists and the Royalist Ulster Constabulary at many of their protests.
 In 1969 a riot erupted in Derry and spread across Northern Ireland for three days.
 It became known as the Battle of Bogside.
 At the end of the rioting 1500 Catholics were pushed out of their homes and 1000 people were injured.
 This was the beginning of an era in Irish history known as The Troubles.

 The Troubles continued in 1972 when the NICRA organized a peaceful march for Civil Rights in Derry.
 The NICRA forced city officials to allow the march to happen without a permit but they placed a military barricade along the route and the NICRA had to reroute the march.
 A splinter group of young teenagers broke off from that forced detour and continued towards the military barricade attacking it by throwing rocks which was not uncommon in those days.
 Rubber bullets, water cannons and tear gas dispersed them but in the heat of this battle two solders claimed that some of the teens were armed and began firing into the crowd.
+The military opened fire on the crowd.
 A ceasefire order given to the military forces went unheeded and over 100 rounds were shot at the demonstrators.
 In the end 26 protesters and bystanders were shot by the British military, 14 of them were killed, 13 of those killed were teenagers.
 In the investigation that followed the British military was found to have acted in self defense despite the fact that no weapons were found on anyone who was killed, injured or arrested on that day.
-The Provisional Irish Republican Army which had begun a campaign against the partition of Northern Ireland only a few short years before found a boost to their recruitment in the aftermath of what became know in Ireland as Bloody Sunday.
+The Provisional Irish Republican Army which had begun a campaign against the partition of Northern Ireland only a few short years before found a boost to their recruitment in the aftermath of what became know in Ireland as the Bogside Massacre or as Bloody Sunday.

 When you take a look at these incidents… when you look at these Bloody Sundays you’ll find that the colonized are doing what they can to peacefully find solutions to the problems of imperialism and are met each time with a violence escalated to the level of massacre.
 In both these circumstances the imperialists react to the challenges of their illegitimate authority with murder and brutality.
 In both circumstances more than a few of those who were more than willing to try and achieve a non-violent solution are driven to trying to achieve those goals with force.
 The only logical conclusion that can be drawn from these massacres on two different island nations under the rule of different imperialist powers is that this is not an issue about individual acts of violence and the responses to that violence but that this violence is inherent in imperialism.

 Yet if you look at the investigations done in the aftermath of these massacres you can see the imperialists maneuvering to justify their brutality with imagined threats that shape an imperialist reality.
 In the Ponce massacre General Blanton Winship is sure that the Nationalists march will turn violent and then creates a self-fulfilling prophecy by opening fire on a peaceful crowd.
 The same is true with the Bloody Sunday massacre in Ireland.
 The soldiers have been indoctrinated by their imperialist masters that the protesters are coming to kill them and so they decide to kill first.
 The imperialist reality is a nightmare for the colonized.
-The imperialist reality is a hermetically sealed vessel in which actual reality is not allowed to seep in.
+The imperialist reality is an illusion, locked inside a hermetically sealed vessel, in which actual reality is not allowed to seep in.
 This imperialist reality is imposed on the colonized despite the lack of evidence or proof or even logic.

 Film of the Ponce Massacre in Puerto Rico in 1937